Andrew Barker – Producer

-Helpmann Award winning producer Andrew Barker has been involved in the performing arts industry for over 30 years, working and collaborating with some of Australia’s best directors, designers and performers.
-Prior to becoming an independent producer, Andrew worked for Melbourne Theatre Company for fourteen years followed by eight years at Playbox Theatre Company (now Malthouse Theatre), Burberry Productions, Dainty Consolidated Entertainment as a General Manager and was also a First Assistant Director for two and a half years at Grundy Television Australia working on Neighbours.
+Helpmann Award winning Producer Andrew Barker has been working in the performing arts industry for well over 35 years, collaborating with some of Australia’s finest Directors, Designers and Performers.
+Prior to becoming an independent producer, Andrew worked for Melbourne Theatre Company; Playbox Theatre Company (now Malthouse Theatre), Burberry Productions, Dainty Consolidated Entertainment as a General Manager and was also a First Assistant Director for two and a half years at Grundy Television Australia working on Neighbours.

-In 2009 Andrew formed Folsom Prison Productions which created and produced the critically successful The Man in Black: The Johnny Cash Story starring Tex Perkins, which toured for three years nationally.
+In 2009 Andrew formed Folsom Prison Productions, which created Andrew’s seed concept of the critically successful The Man in Black: The Johnny Cash Story starring Tex Perkins, which toured for three years nationally.
 In 2010 Folsom Prison Productions won the Helpmann Award for Best Australian Contemporary Concert.

-Following the success of The Man in Black, Andrew was inspired to write the Bon Scott Story – Hell Ain’t A Bad Place To Be – as he was struck by the similarly unique story of the Australian working class hero and underdog.
+Following the success of The Man in Black, Andrew was inspired to write the Bon Scott Story – Hell Ain’t A Bad Place To Be – as he was struck by the unique parallels of the Australian working class hero and underdog.
 “Bon Scott’s story is as fascinating as it is moving and intriguing.”
-Hell Ain’t A Bad Place to Be: The Story of Bon Scott, performed in Melbourne, Perth, Canberra and Hobart and continues to tour nationally throughout 2016.
+Hell Ain’t A Bad Place to Be: The Story of Bon Scott has so far performed in Melbourne, Perth, Canberra, Gold Coast and Hobart.

 In 2014 Andrew created Wander Productions and is it’s sole Director and Producer.